Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Proposed Approach:

-These formalisms directly embody the formal notion of the principle of compositionality as a homomorphism between the parts of the source and target structures, and operations over these parts~\cite{montague1970universal,janssen1997compositionality}.

-\qg is also closely related to work that uses synchronous grammars for hierarchical statistical machine translation, such as Hiero~\cite{chiang2007hierarchical}.
+We note that \qg is closely related to work that uses synchronous grammars for hierarchical statistical machine translation, such as Hiero~\cite{chiang2007hierarchical}.
 Unlike Hiero, \qg does not rely on an additional word alignment component.
 Moreover, Hiero simply uses relative frequency to learn rule weights.
-Our parsing model uses a discriminative latent variable training method similar to that of \citet{blunsom-etal-2008-discriminative}, with the difference that we employ a neural instead of a log-linear derivation scoring model.

-Unlike traditional SCFG models for machine translation applied to semantic parsing ~\cite{wong2006learning,andreas-etal-2013-semantic}, our neural model conditions on global context from the source $\mathbf{x}$ via contextual word embeddings, and our grammar's rules do not need to carry source context to aid disambiguation.
+Additionally, in contract with traditional SCFG models for machine translation applied to semantic parsing ~\cite{wong2006learning,andreas-etal-2013-semantic}, our neural model conditions on global context from the source $\mathbf{x}$ via contextual word embeddings, and our grammar's rules do not need to carry source context to aid disambiguation.

-Our grammar induction algorithm is similar to the inversion transduction grammar induction method for machine translation by \citet{saers-etal-2013-unsupervised}.
-More broadly, compression-based criteria have been successfully used by a variety of models for language \cite{grunwald1995minimum,ravi-knight-2009-minimized,poon-etal-2009-unsupervised}.